IGLP Signature Events

 The Global Scholars Academy

-The Global Scholars Academy is an advanced, intensive residential experience, convened in collaboration with The Graduate Institute, Geneva, and designed to enable junior faculty and postdoctoral scholars to engage in sustained, interdisciplinary, peer-to-peer collaboration under the close mentorship of research faculty drawn from the world’s top universities.
+Our signature initiative, The Global Scholars Academy is an advanced, intensive residential experience designed to enable junior faculty and postdoctoral scholars to engage in sustained, interdisciplinary, peer-to-peer collaboration under the close mentorship of research faculty drawn from the world’s top universities.
 The Academy is open by application to advanced junior scholars working to understand and map the levers of political, economic, and legal authority in the world today.
 We particularly welcome applications from scholars from the Global South and those working on policy challenges of concern to communities in the Global South.

 IGLP: The Conference

-The Institute encourages academic collaboration among young scholars from across the world, aiming to support a network of scholars and policy makers who share our belief that ideas matter, and our commitment to new voices and viewpoints for thinking about global governance, social justice and economic policy.
-IGLP: The Conference is typically held every other June at Harvard Law School and is open to all those who are interested in pursuing new thinking about law and global policy, including those who are new to our network as well as IGLP alumni and friends.
-Our aim is to provide an ongoing opportunity for scholars connected to the Institute to return to Cambridge to present their research, to reconnect with peers from across the globe, and to find new opportunities for collaborative research with other innovative scholars.
+Through IGLP: The Conference, the Institute encourages academic collaboration among young scholars from across the world, aiming to support a network of scholars and policy makers who share our belief that ideas matter, and our commitment to new voices and viewpoints for thinking about global governance, social justice and economic policy.
+IGLP: The Conference is held every other June at Harvard Law School and is open to all those who are interested in pursuing new thinking about law and global policy, including those who weare e new to our network as well as IGLP alumni and friends.
+Our goal is to provide an opportunity for scholars connected to the Institute to return to Cambridge to present their research, to connect with peers from across the globe, and to find new opportunities for collaborative research with other innovative scholars.

-The Conference is held at Harvard Law School and is open to all those who are interested in pursuing new thinking about law and global policy, including those who are new to our network as well as IGLP alumni and friends.
+The Conference is held at Harvard Law School and is open to all those who were interested in pursuing new thinking about law and global policy, including those who are new to our network, as well as IGLP alumni and friends.

-The IGLP periodically convenes Pro-Seminars designed for small groups of scholars engaged in collaboration aimed towards publication.
-IGLP Pro-Seminars typically meet in June and bring together between ten and fifteen active scholars, by invitation and application, working on a common topic.
+The IGLP has convened Pro-Seminars designed for small groups of scholars to engage in collaboration aimed towards publication.
+IGLP Pro-Seminars typically meet in June and have brought together between ten and fifteen active scholars, by invitation and application, working on a common topic.
 Pro-Seminars typically meet for 3-4 days at Harvard to brainstorm their evolving scholarly writing and advance their work towards publication.

 Convener: Chris Desan